A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Proposed method

 The head-entity extractor aims to detect the corresponding head entities for each extracted relation from the TR decoder.
-At first, the vectors $\mathbf{h}_i$ and $\mathbf{v}_r^j$ are concatenated and fed into the BiLSTM \cite{DBLP:journals/neco/HochreiterS97} layer to obtain the hidden state of each token's start tag $\mathbf{h}_i^{H_{sta}}$:
+As shown in Fig. \ref{fig:3}, at first, the vectors $\mathbf{h}_i$ and $\mathbf{v}_r^j$ are concatenated and fed into the BiLSTM \cite{DBLP:journals/neco/HochreiterS97} layer to obtain the hidden state of each token's start tag $\mathbf{h}_i^{H_{sta}}$:

 where $\mathbf{h}_i$ denotes the final hidden state of each token of BERT and $\mathbf{v}_r^j$ is the $j$-th candidate relation vector obtained from a lookup table of relation embedding.

 Then, the softmax function $\sigma(\cdot)$ is used to predict the label of each token as the head entity.
 Formally, when the start position is tagged, the label of each token is predicted as